 The function is given by

 where the pseudo-random sequence is defined by subclause 5.2.1.
-The pseudo-random sequence generator shall be initialized with , where is given by the higher-layer parameter hoppingId.
+The pseudo-random sequence generator shall be initialized with , where is given by the higher-layer parameter hoppingId, if the higher-layer parameter hoppingId is configured; otherwise, ..